 J-1 Academic Training

-J-1 students are permitted to accept employment directly related to their field of study through Academic Training.
+J-1 students are permitted to accept employment directly related to their field of study through Academic Training (AT).
 Academic Training may not exceed a cumulative total of 18 months (in some cases 36 months) or the period of full course of study in the United States, whichever is less.
-Your J-1 program sponsor approves Academic Training.
+Your J-1 program sponsor approves AT.
 The following information is intended for students who are on the University of Illinois Urbana-Champaign's J-1 exchange program.

 You may apply for academic training in the following cases: